-- 1. Introduce participants, the topic, and the use of "Thanks."
+- 1. Introduce participants, the topic, and the use of Strokes.
 Review between-session goal setting achievements.
 Do a lottery.
 (15 minutes) - 2.
 Demonstrate the negative effects of punishment.
-(10 minutes)

-- 3. Practice defining behaviors specifically and putting them in positive terms.
+(10 minutes) - 3.
+Practice defining behaviors specifically and putting them in positive terms.
 (20 minutes) - 4.
 Practice using social reinforcement.
+(30 minutes)

-(20 minutes) - 5.
-Review an illustration of a caregiver using social reinforcement plus non-social reinforcement and record keeping.
+- 5. Review an illustration of a mother using social reinforcement plus non-social reinforcement and record keeping.
 (25 minutes) - 6.
 End with relaxation, free time, and group appreciation.
-(15 minutes) - 7.
-Youths re-join group and members set between-session goals.
-(15 minutes)
+(20 minutes)